intel-retail/automated-vending/docs_src/events.md

 The following are the different events used in the Automated Checkout reference design.

-## Card Reader events
+## Card reader events

-The [`ds-card-reader`](./automated-checkout-services/device_services.md#Card-reader) uses the EdgeX events pattern to send the card information into EdgeX Core Data as well as maintain a healthy state.
+[`ds-card-reader`](./automated-checkout-services/device_services.md#card-reader) uses the EdgeX events pattern to send the card information into EdgeX Core Data as well as maintain a healthy state.

 `card-reader-event` is an asynchronous event sent when a card is scanned by the card reader device.
 The event reading value is a string containing a 10-digit number and is placed into EdgeX Core Data as an event reading.